simharuk2021/lotteryapplication/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>
 <a name="automation"/>
 In building this project a list of commands had to be executed in order to install the various modules and dependencies of the project.
 This was achieved through creating a Jenkinsfile which would execute a series of bash scripts.
 The scripts would hold the terminal commands need to access the testing packages for each service, to build the docker images, to log in to docker and to push the images to docker hub.
 The final stage was to run an ansible script which points to the playbook and the inventory files.
 These files would assign the roles and tasks for orchestrating the continuous deployment through Docker Swarm.
 Once the swarm is active replicas of the application would be copied accross the swarm nodes, ensuring any updates to the code would be rolling and result in the application's uptime being maximised.

+A further aspect to the deployment was added through a webhook.
+Essentially this linked the pipeline to the related github branch with the effect of running a new pipeline as soon as changes to the code base were pushed.

 The pipeline was defined through four distinct stages:

 1) Testing